 Middleby recognizes the importance of supporting the communities in which we live and work.
-The Middleby Cares corporate giving program is structured to support the following initiatives:
+The Middleby Cares corporate giving program supports the following initiatives:

-- · Food Insecurity
+- Food Insecurity

 - Education Initiatives

 - Youth Programs

 - Needs for Shelter

 - Basic Living Necessities

-In 2022, some of the recipients of our cash and in-kind donations included Feeding America, The Red Cross, World Central Kitchen, Habitat for Humanity, and The Boys and Girls Clubs of America.
+In 2023, some of the recipients of our cash and in-kind donations included Feeding America, The Red Cross, World Central Kitchen, Habitat for Humanity, The Boys and Girls Clubs of America Cafe Momentum, Greater Chicago Food Depository, Nourish Project, and the Northern Illinois Food Bank.